Bhavy-Ukani/ASC/README.md

 # ASC Atmiya Student Community

 An android App.
-Where student's of Atmiya connect togather at same platefrom They can do lot's of things like
+Where student's of Atmiya connect together at same platefrom They can do lot's of things like
 - Question Answers.
 - Create Groups